juliensees/TryHackMe-Cyber101/search-skills.md

         - copy "cmnatic's" "Documents" every 12 hours
 - "@reboot" means to run the task immediately after reboot, BUT ONLY ONCE!, not on repeat for every reboot
     - so could be @reboot vncserver :1 -depth 24 -geometry 1900x1200

+### Package Management

+- "apt" - command used to install software onto an ubuntu system
+   - add-apt-repository          - will add a new repository
+   - when using the apt command, the benefit vs the dpkg package installer, is that software gets checked for updates with "apt"

+- GPG (Gnu Privacy Guard) keys are used as a safety check to match what the system trusts and what the developers used, otherwise software wont download

+- apt update - will update all software
+- apt install [software name]
+- apt remove [software name] - will remove software

+### Logs